-If you decide you want a co-founder, the next step is finding one.
-Look at your network first.
+If you decide you want a cofounder, the next step is finding one.
+Look within your own network first.
 Choosing someone you already know, or whom your connections can vouch for, is much less risky than a stranger.

-This concept works in reverse as well: You’ve also got a better shot at convincing them to join you if they’re a first or second-degree connection.
+This concept works in reverse as well: You’ve also got a better shot of convincing them to join you if they’re a first or second-degree connection.

 How to Get Funding for Your Startup